filippocollini/LorenzoIlMagnifico/lorenzo21/README.txt

 Communication between client and server is made by interaction with Event and String responses.

+We want to let the reader know that we didn't implement the draft, the last Excommunication tile and the activation of the leader card every turn.

 Effects explanation Development Cards:
 1: immediate effect or 2: permanent effect number of the card